June 2004 (last update February 2014)

 Related Database Files

-See the older Community Boundaries (Towns) layer for files that may be joined to TOWNSSURVEY_POLY to display additional information at the municipal level.
+See the older Community Boundaries (Towns) layer for tables that may be joined to TOWNSSURVEY_POLY to display additional information at the municipal level.

 Displaying the Data